pevtsoff/top_word/README.md

 Set of two microservices.

-1. word_consumer - fetches the word of the day from wordsmith, generate GPT article for it and stores in redis
+1. word_consumer - fetches the word of the day from wordsmith, generate GPT article for it and stores in redis.
+It used ChatGPT as  LLM model
 2. api - fastapi based endpoint which fetches the article from redis and give it to the rest api clients

 ## Build and launch